JoyfulSphericalCreature/today-is/README.md

 # today-is

-A simple program that prints the current date.
+A simple program that prints the current date, as an experiment in creating Docker images.